healthdatasafe/bridge-hds/README.md

 This service, uses a standard user on HDS to store the states of the onboarding process, eventual errors during communication and finaly the authorized user credentials.

-Given a rootStream ID to be set in configuration file `service:bridge-test-suite` (default "bridge") a set of streams will be created using this streamId as prefix + '-'.
+Given a rootStream ID to be set in configuration file `service:bridgeAccountMainStreamId` (default "bridge") a set of streams will be created using this streamId as prefix + '-'.
 Exemple:
 - **bridge**
   - **bridge-users**
-    - **bride-user-{partnerUserId}**
+    - **bridge-user-{partnerUserId}**
       Each user will have it's own stream containing events of types: `temp-status/bridge-auth-request` and `credentials/pryv-api-endpoint`
   - **bridge-users-active**
     This stream is used for tagging, active `credentials/pryv-api-endpoint` as secondary stream